SemaConnect

-SemaConnect is an electric vehicle infrastructure company located in Bowie, Maryland founded in 2008 by entrepreneur, Mahi Reddy.
+SemaConnect was an electric vehicle infrastructure company located in Bowie, Maryland, founded in 2008 by entrepreneur, Mahi Reddy.
 The company and its assets were acquired by Blink Charging in June 2022.
+In late 2023, Blink Charging officially migrated SemaConnect infrastructure onto the Blink Network, therefore phasing out the use of the SemaConnect brand entirely.

 Company

 SemaConnect is a developer and producer of smart networked Electric Vehicle charging stations and electric vehicle software for station owners and EV drivers.
 The company launched in 2008 with the first ChargePro 620 edition and EV software called SemaCharge.

 SemaConnect has 150 ChargePro charging stations in Maryland, Virginia and Washington, D.C.
 In 2011, SemaConnect partnered with 350Green for the launch of 1,500 charging stations across the U.S. at retailers including Walgreens and Simon Properties.
 In July 2015, SemaConnect raised $15 million to expand their electric car network and customer support services.

 ChargePro

 The ChargePro charging station uses the North American standard SAEJ1772 connector for Level 2 charging.
 The ChargePro charging station is designed for installation in commercial properties including municipal, parking, multifamily, hotel, office and retail locations.
 The ChargePro can have a single or double head unit, and can come with or without a cable management system.